 I have an announcement to make.
 We are moving back to Germany next month.
 The timing of the move was a bit of a surprise, but it was always in the realm of possibility.
 We were away for two years, and as I’ve started the arduous process of organizing another overseas move now with three small kids, these are my passing Germany Way thoughts on the move:

-- We will miss the diversity of cuisine and being able to have Korean food so readily, but we are looking forward to the better quality of food and better regulated organic products.
+- We will miss the diversity of cuisine and being able to have Korean food so readily, but we are looking forward to the better quality of food and better regulated (and tasting!) organic products.

 - Childcare costs.
 Kaching kaching kaching.
 Each kaching represents each child in our case.
 Daycare, preschool, babysitters, nannies.
 They are all far more expensive in the US and wonderfully, humanely more affordable in Germany.
 I did a rough calculation of how much it will cost to send all three of my kids to the same Kinderhaus for care between the hours of 8-14, and it will cost us about 280 Euros ($345.00) per month.
 This is in comparison to the $1100 I spend per month on sending my older two kids every day to the Germany preschool for the opening hours of 9-14.
 And I’m not even mentioning the baby’s daycare costs here.

 It is really sad to leave San Diego, a place on earth where I think you can easily live the German Way – only in perfect weather, but I am not sad to leave the general pressures of parenting so many of which I have written about in the past two years.
-I am OK with a random Oma making a comment about my not putting my baby in tights in the summer.
+I am OK with a random Oma making a comment about my not putting tights on my baby in the summer.

-Tschuess San Diego…hello Germany!
+Tschuess San Diego…hello, Germany!